mhellwinkel/www.masfaaonline.org/README.md

 ## Search

 [Site search](http://www.masfaaonline.org/search) is a **paid** [Google Custom Search Engine](https://cse.google.com/cse/).
-If there are problems with pages missing from site search log in to CSE to and request re-indexing via the [sitemap](http://www.masfaaonline.org/sitemap.xml).
+If there are problems with pages missing from site search log in to CSE to request re-indexing via the [sitemap](http://www.masfaaonline.org/sitemap.xml).

 [Search engine appearance](https://www.google.com/?gws_rd=ssl#q=site:www.masfaaonline.org) can be monitored and administered via [Google Webmaster Tools](https://www.google.com/webmasters/).
 Use [robots.txt]((http://www.masfaaonline.org/robots.txt) to indicate pages that should not be indexed.